-The Probate Division hears actions concerning the probate and contest of wills and testamentary instruments, claims against an estate arising in contract, tort or otherwise, actions and proceedings arising under the Illinois Probate Act of 1975, 755 ILCS chapter 5 et. seq. and the administration of estates of decedents, disabled persons, minors and wards and petitions pursuant to the Illinois Insurance Code.
-The Probate Division also hears actions and proceedings concerning contracts to make a will, construction of wills, the appointment of testamentary trustees during the period of administration, and the appointment of receivers pursuant to Supreme Court Rule 776.
+The Probate Division hears actions concerning the probate and contest of wills and testamentary instruments; claims against an estate arising in contract, tort or otherwise; actions and proceedings arising under the Illinois Probate Act of 1975, 755 ILCS chapter 5 et. seq.; the administration of estates of decedents, disabled persons, minors and wards; and petitions pursuant to the Illinois Insurance Code.
+The Probate Division also hears actions and proceedings concerning contracts to make a will, construction of wills, the appointment of testamentary trustees during the period of administration and the appointment of receivers pursuant to Supreme Court Rule 776.

 Cook County Treasurer

 For Funds Deposited per Court Order in Probate Case, Inheritance Tax, Refunds - Contact Maria Pappas 312-443-5100